 You can create face set features from any of the supported geometry types.
 To see the supported types, follow the first three steps in the instructions below to open the Custom Process browser.
-See Change the type of a face set feature.
+See

 When you create a face set feature, you must define a local coordinate system.
 These coordinates determine where to place the face set feature when you create a pattern.